-10.4.2.
-Declaring an observer method
+10.4.2 Declaring an observer method [observes]

-An observer method may be declared by annotating a parameter @javax.enterprise.event.Observes.
+An observer method may be declared by annotating a parameter @javax.enterprise.event.Observes of a defaultaccess, public, protected or private method.
 That parameter is the event parameter.
 The declared type of the parameter is the observed event type.

-'''

-public void afterLogin(@Observes LoggedInEvent event) { ... }
+public void afterLogin(@Observes LoggedInEvent event) { ... } public void afterLogin(@Observes @Admin LoggedInEvent event) { ... }

-'''

-If a method has more than one parameter annotated @observes, the container automatically detects the problem and treats it as a definition error.
+If a method has more than one parameter annotated @Observes, the container automatically detects the problem and treats it as a definition error.